 Now that governments are beginning to accept marijuana as a medicine, studies are starting in earnest to learn about using medical cannabis for seizures as well as developing treatment plans and finding the best strain of medical marijuana for treating seizures.

 More than 85 types of cannabinoids are available, and CBD is one of the most popular ones.
 It’s known for its therapeutic relief of discomfort as well as eliminating or reducing seizures for some patients.
-How CBD works is by binding to receptors throughout the body.
-The second-most-popular type of cannabinoid is THC, or tetrahydrocannabinol, which binds to the brain’s receptors, causing a psychoactive response.
+CBD works by binding to receptors throughout the body.
+The second-most-popular type of cannabinoid is tetrahydrocannabinol (THC), which binds to the brain’s receptors, causing a psychoactive response.

 A selection of cannabinoids, CBD included, effectively target epileptic seizures.
 By discovering and isolating these cannabinoids, growers have been able to provide families and patients with marijuana strains for their epilepsy.
 The cannabinoids that target epilepsy and seizures include:

 Growers across the U.S. offer more than 80 marijuana strains for treating seizures.
 One of the most well-known strains is called Charlotte’s Web.
 Created for Charlotte Figi, the strain was developed by Realm of Caring, a medical marijuana group, and grown by the Stanley Brothers.

 By using medical marijuana for her seizures, Charlotte’s seizures went from 1,200 a month to only one to two episodes.
 Medical studies of Charlotte’s Web demonstrate the strain’s effectiveness.
 A 2016 study in Colorado found 10 percent of patients became seizure-free while 60 percent reduced their epileptic episodes by 50 percent with Charlotte’s Web.

 Other available marijuana strains that treat seizures and epilepsy include: